-Inks Lake State Park Trail is a 4.5 mile moderately trafficked loop trail located near Burnet, TX that features a lake.
+Inks Lake State Park Trail is a 4.5 mile moderately trafficked loop trail located near Burnet, Texas that features a lake.
 The trail is rated as moderate offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash